xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [01/2026] Our paper "[Multi-view pedestrian detection via residual mask fusion and cosine similarity-based passive sampler for video surveillance systems](https://www.sciencedirect.com/science/article/abs/pii/S0167739X2600018X)" has been accepted to **Future Generation Computer Systems**.

-[01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted to **ICRA2026**, which will be held in Vienna, Austria, on June 1-5, 2026.
+[01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted to **ICRA2026**, which will be held in Vienna, Austria, on June 1, 2026.

 [01/2026] Our paper "[MCIVA: A Multi-View Pedestrian Detection Framework with Central Inverse Nearest Neighbor Map and View Adaptive Module](https://www.sciencedirect.com/science/article/pii/S1566253526000217)" has been accepted to **Information Fusion**.
-This is a collaborative work between Yanshan University and my lab.

 [01/2026] Welcome Yanlong to join my lab as a PhD student!
-Yanlong is funded by a QUEX joint PhD studentship.
+Yanlong is fully funded by a QUEX joint PhD studentship

 [12/2025] I was awarded a **<span style="color: red;">UKRI AIRR Gateway project</span>** as the **<span style="color: red;">PI</span>**.
 This will our lab access to one of the UK’s fastest artificial intelligence supercomputers (Dawn).